Mission Statement

 3) To continually promote the engagement and sense of community within the ANA

-Ann (Annie) Lee, MS, is a Clinical Psychology doctoral student at The Ohio State University in Columbus, Ohio.
-Annie grew up in Singapore and South Korea and obtained her Bachelor of Arts at Washington University in St. Louis.
+Ann (Annie) Lee, MS, is a Clinical Psychology graduate student at The Ohio State University.
+Annie grew up in Singapore and South Korea and moved to the U.S. for college.
 She speaks fluent Korean and conversational Mandarin.
-Annie’s research interests include neural correlates and biomarkers of aging, cognition, and neurodegenerative disorders.
-In her free time, she enjoys reading, exploring new restaurants and cafes, and spending time with friends and family.
+Annie’s research interests include biomarker and imaging correlates of cognitive aging and neurodegenerative diseases.
+She enjoys watching movies, exploring new restaurants, and spending time with family and friends.

 Mimi Wong – Advisor